There's Still Time To Get A (Remote) Summer Internship

 Summer internships have become a key path to the job market for ambitious college students.
 The internships are coveted and sometimes controversial, with less privileged students often not being able to afford to take unpaid positions.
 But this year, with most office buildings emptied out and the economy under severe hardship, will internships be canceled?

-Well, Arora teamed up with two Arizona State classmates to create a website answering precisely that question: Ismyinternshipcancelled.com.
+Well, Arora teamed up with two Arizona State classmates, Kaan Aksoy and Devyash Lodha, to create a website answering precisely that question: Ismyinternshipcancelled.com.
 They've crowdsourced information from more than 500 companies so far, big and small, ranging from American Airlines to Walmart to Zillow.
 The verdict?
 Just over a third of the internship programs are canceled outright.
 Most of the rest are moving online for part or all of the summer.

 And some companies are even expanding their programs.
 In fact, the CEO of Cloudflare, an Internet security company, told TechCrunch that he decided to double his incoming class of interns after seeing Arora's website.